mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The signature field in an MLSPlaintext object is computed using the signing private key corresponding to the credential at the leaf in the tree indicated by the sender field.
-The signature covers the metadata and message content, with the signature field truncated.
+The signature covers the plaintext metadata and message content, i.e., all fields of MLSPlaintext except for the `signature` field.

 The ciphertext field of the MLSCiphertext object is produced by supplying the inputs described below to the AEAD function specified